Documenting and replicating Fort Henry'sSix-Pounder Armstrong RML field gun limbers

 The familiar expression "limber up" originally meant to lift up the heavy trail on your field gun carriage and drop the iron lunette ring on the end over the pintle hook on the back of your limber carriage.
 This turns your two carriages into one four-wheeled carriage that horses will happily pull to the next battlefield.
 The ammunition chests balance the limber so that the weight of the pole that the horses pull is almost neutral.

-Fort Henry's six-pounder Armstrong gun limbers get a lot of use in the summers and wear out.
-They had Joe take one to his shop over the winter and build two complete replicas, exact in every detail.
-Here's some photos of the project.
+Fort Henry's six-pounder RBL (rifled, breech-loading) Armstrong field gun limbers get a lot of use in the summers and wear out.
+They had us take one over the winter, document its construction with a measured drawing, and then build two complete replicas, identical in every detail.

 The frame is 3" white oak.
 Some well-seasoned stock left over from a keel replacement job.